jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 **Tips**: Once you have this set-up you can use it also for the future inventories.
 Always check that you have the right active inventory in CRFReporter.
 Each year CRFReporter requires [manual work](CRFREPORTER_ANNUAL_CHECK.md) that needs to be done.

-#### GHG inventory result files
-The GHG inventory result files are text (csv) files with white space as the delimeter mark.
-Each line in the file represent one time series for an emission, area, stock change etc. in CRFReporter.
-The line begins with optional comment, then the UID (*unique identifier*) of the time series followed by the time series itself.
-For example:

-		#CLorg# 810E194F-0D38-4486-8A88-96ACF87C2059 -0.119 -0.119 -0.119 ...  -0.882 -0.948 -0.948

-The number sign (#) character denotes the beginning and the end of the comment.
-The UID (*810E194F-...-96ACF87C2059*) is CRFReporter generated.
-For details see [GHG_INVENTORY_RESULT_FILES](GHG_INVENTORY_RESULT_FILES.md).

 ## 5. GHG Scenarios